 There are currently four different types of inspections available;

 Should you require assistance in accessing the MySafety system, please contact the H&S helpdesk (email@example.com) or your Faculty/PS Health and Safety Manager/Adviser.

+Peer review Inspections – This is an inspection which may involve volunteers from within and/or outside the Faculty.
+This may require more resources, but by involving others from outside the Faculty, it can provide a different perspective.
 The reporting procedures for peer review inspections will be as same as self-inspection process.
 The Health and Safety Directorate will provide support and monitor the quality of peer review inspections by sample observations.

 Current peer review inspection programmes can be found here, along with inspection checklists, guidance and process documents:

 - Communal Laboratory related Hazardous Areas - PR H and S Inspection checklist [DOC 38KB] [.docx 38 KB]

 Specific hazard related inspections - Under the relevant regulations governing the use of ionising radiation and genetically modified organisms or micro-organisms, there is a legal duty for the Radiation Protection Adviser (RPA) to inspect ionising radiation areas and work and for the Genetically Modified Safety Committee (GMSC) overseeing the genetically modified project to inspect the GM work / work areas.
 This is generally advised to be annually or at relevant frequencies.
 It is responsibility of RPA and the QMUL Biological & GMSC, respectively, to fulfil these roles and facilitate arrangements for inspections in close liaison with the School / Institute.

 Other 'high hazard' work or areas may need reviewers external to the Faculty such as Health and Safety Advisers, external experts, other peer reviewers to inspect the work in for example, Containment Level 3 laboratories or High Powered Open laser areas.
 It may also be prudent to conduct additional self-inspections before any regulatory authority inspections from the Health and Safety Executive, Home Office, Fire Brigade or Environment Agency.
 Further advice on this can be sought from the QMUL Health and Safety Directorate.